PPP FAQs - Loan Forgiveness

 - Full-Time Equivalency (FTE) is based on 40 hours/week for the purpose of maintaining staff levels for forgiveness.
 You may count part-time workers as 0.5 FTE or use an equivalency calculation.

 - You may use an Alternative Payroll Covered Period to start the loan period on the first day of the pay period following your funding date.
 This also provides the ability to include payroll costs incurred at the end of the alternative covered period if paid by the next regular payroll date.

 - “Costs incurred and payments made” allows eligible non-payroll expenses if they were incurred during the Covered Period but paid afterwards on regular billing cycle; this does not allow prepayment of non-payroll expenses incurred after the Covered Period.

-- “Safe Harbor” provisions are in place to exempt reduction in loan forgiveness amount if FTE and/or salary/wage levels are restored by June 30, 2020.
+- “Safe Harbor” provisions are in place to exempt reduction in loan forgiveness amount if FTE and/or salary/wage levels are restored by June 30, 2020 (revised to December 31, 2020 per PPPFA signed on June 30).
 In addition, there are FTE level exceptions for workers who decline a written offer to return to work, are terminated with cause, or voluntarily resign or request a reduction in hours.

 - PPP Interim Final Rule on Loan Forgiveness (5/22/2020)

 We've recorded a number of webinars with local CPA and lending experts to help small business owners stay-up-to-date on the frequent PPP rule changes, and understand how to best spend their PPP loans to achieve forgiveness.
 Please note that information shared in the following webinars is based on the latest PPP rules and guidance available at the time of the recording.
 However, the tips and guidance shared in these videos are generally still applicable to help you achieve maximum loan forgiveness.